fare/asdf/doc/best_practices.md

 These days, I even recommended that you should freely rely on features of ASDF 3.1 (2014) not present in ASDF 3.0 (2013), such as:
 `~/common-lisp/` being included in the source-registry by default;
-a full-fledged `run-program` with input and error-output support;
+`run-program` being full-fledged with input and error-output support;
 or the `package-inferred-system` feature.
-Indeed, if you want indefinite backward compatibility, why stop at ASDF 2?
+Conversely, if you want indefinite backward compatibility, why stop at ASDF 2?
 Why not also support ASDF 1, and MK-DEFSYSTEM, and the original Lisp Machine DEFSYSTEM?
 A good rule of thumb for me is that it is not worth writing workarounds for bugs that were fixed or features that were changed two years ago or more.
-Two years seems to be the time it takes for a release of ASDF to be ubiquitously available by default on all implementations;
+Two years seems to be the time it takes for a release of ASDF to become ubiquitously available by default on all implementations;
 and, remember, if a user must use an older implementation, he can always trivially install a newer ASDF on top of it.
-Thus, by 2019, people should not be shy about dropping support for versions older than 3.2 or 3.3.
+Thus, by 2019, people should not be shy about dropping support for ASDF versions older than 3.2 or 3.3.
-And even before then, if you need a recent ASDF, just document it, and tell your users to upgrade their implementation and/or their ASDF on top of it.
+And even before then, if you need a recent ASDF, just document it, and tell your users to upgrade their implementation and/or install a recent ASDF on top of their implementation's.

 ### Trivial Packaging

 In the previous testing code, `symbol-call` is a function defined in package `uiop`.
-It that allows to deal with the fact that the package `:fiveam` isn't defined yet at the time the `defsystem` form is read.
+It helps deal with the fact that the package `:fiveam` isn't defined yet at the time the `defsystem` form is read.
 Thus you can't simply write `(fiveam:run! :foobar)`, as this might cause a failure at read-time when file `foobar.asd` is first read